LynchZou/Algorithm-Calculator/README.md

 # Algorithm Calculator
-## Solves several different problems like Travelling Salesperson
+## A calculator for different problems like Traverlling Salesperson and graph traversal
 <br><br><br>